axelvyrn/chrono-analysis/theory_stub.md

 ### Premises:

 - Time is currently measured in seconds — a man-made unit.
-So either:
+So lets start with contradictions, either:
   - Time does **not** exist and we’re measuring a *non-entity*, or
   - Time **does** exist and our unit is merely a convention.